raspberrypilearning/teachers-guide/remote.md

 Virtual Network Computing (VNC) is a protocol that allows you to control one computer from another computer.
 The advantage of using VNC is that you gain access to the full desktop of the Raspberry Pi, meaning you can use graphical programs from the connected computer.

 - The first thing to do is to enable the VNC server on the Raspberry Pi.
-Raspbian comes preinstalled with [RealVNC](https://www.realvnc.com/).
+Raspbian comes pre-installed with [RealVNC](https://www.realvnc.com/).

-- Click on `Menu`>`Preferences`>`Raspberry Pi Configuration`
+- Click on `Menu`>`Preferences`>`Raspberry Pi Configuration`.

 ![config menu](images/config.png)